Daninet/hash-wasm/README.md

 [![codecov](https://codecov.io/gh/Daninet/hash-wasm/branch/master/graph/badge.svg)](https://codecov.io/gh/Daninet/hash-wasm)

-Hash-WASM is a fast and portable hash function library.
+Hash-WASM is a ⚡lightning fast⚡ and portable hash function library.
 It is using hand-tuned WebAssembly binaries to calculate the hash faster than other libraries.

 Supported algorithms
 =======